-The June Warhammer 40K tournament will be on Saturday, June 15th.
-1250 points, 3 rounds.
+The July Warhammer 40K tournament will be on Saturday, July 20th.
+This will be a Team Tournament, with 2-player teams each bringing 1000 points, for a total of 2000 points.
+Each player must have a legal 1000-point army satisfying standard FOC rules.
+There will be 3 rounds.
 Registration starts at 10:00 AM, first round starts at 11.
-There will be a $10 entry fee.
-The new Eldar codex will NOT be legal for use (we wait 30 days from release before allowing new codexes).
+There will be a $10 entry fee per player.
+The new Eldar codex WILL be legal for use.

 Facebook and iTunes have the market cornered on useless updates, so we’re going to try something different here and update the format for a reason.
 Tonight we’re going to try out a new, more concise format for Comic List Highlights, one we intend to call 4 x 4.
 It’s simple, four facts about four new comics or trade paperbacks coming out the next Wednesday.
 Short.
 Sweet.
 Less of an eyesore.